In this Article

 This tutorial demonstrates how to use the Excel LOWER Function in Excel to convert a text to lower case.

-LOWER Function Description:
+LOWER Function Overview

 The LOWER Function Converts entire text string to lower case.

-Syntax and Arguments:
+LOWER function Syntax and inputs:

 text – A string of text.